 6) Observe traditions

 The Jewish people have been keeping the Sabbath for thousands of years and thus have developed many traditions that are worth exploring and implementing into your Sabbath observance.
-Some of these traditions include the blessings over the bread and wine, lighting candles, singing songs, and closing the Sabbath with a Havdalah ceremony.
+Some of these traditions include the blessings over the bread, wine, and candles, singing songs, and closing the Sabbath with a Havdalah ceremony.
 Observing these traditions is a wonderful way to make the day special for you and your family.

 In addition to observing Jewish tradition, you can also come up with your own traditions.
 Some families might have a family game night on Friday nights or go for walks in the park on Saturday afternoons.
 The Sabbath is a God-focused and family-focused time, so whatever you do, make sure it revolves around the theme of the day—spending time with God and family.

 7) Find delight in the Sabbath

 God did not intend the Sabbath to be a burden, but rather a time of joy.
 The Bible says that blessings come when we honor the Sabbath and call it a delight (Isaiah 58:13).
 Yeshua said the Sabbath was made for our benefit (Mark 2:27).
 So enjoy it and give thanks to God for giving us rest.